nbgrp/onelogin-saml-bundle/README.md

 > Mapping items with '$' at the beginning of values references to SAML attribute value. <br>
 > Values with '[]' at the end will be presented as arrays (even if they originally are scalars).

-Then add created service id as `user_factory` parameter into your firewall settings in `security.yaml`:
+Then add the created service id as the `user_factory` parameter into your firewall settings in `security.yaml`:

 ``` yml